 Common Uses of a Delaware Bill of Sale

 Delaware bills of sale are most commonly used for buying and selling motor vehicles.
-Other personal property of value such as boats, guns, horses, laptops, furniture, jewelry, and equipment are also frequently bought and sold using bills of sale.
+Other personal properties of value such as boats, guns, horses, laptops, furniture, jewelry, and equipment are also frequently bought and sold using bills of sale.

 This form protects both the buyer and seller in the event that there is a problem after the sale.

-Using the correct type of bill of sale ensures that your document contains all of the necessary fields and information, and is legally-binding.
+Using the correct type of bill of sale ensures that your document contains all of the necessary fields and information, and is legally binding.

 How to Write a Delaware Bill of Sale